 What are the Risk Factors for Prostate Cancer?
 (Predisposing Factors)

 The underlying cause of Prostate Cancer is unknown at this time, although physicians believe that certain factors may increase an individual’s risk for the condition.
-These risk factors include:
+The risk factors include:

-- Advancing age: The possibility of Prostate Cancer increases as one age.
-Most cases occur in adult men, over 65 years old
+- Advancing age: The chances of Prostate Cancer increases as one age, especially for men over 50 years or age.
+Most cases occur in adult men over 65 years old

 - Race: African Americans are found to have a higher risk, than any other race

-- Family history: Men with one or more immediate family members or relatives, with a history of Prostate Cancer
+- Family history: Men with one or more immediate family members, such as brother or father, or relatives with a history of the cancer

-- Personal history: Individuals, with a history of Prostate Cancer, have an increased threat of the disease recurrence
+- Personal history: Individuals with a history of Prostate Cancer have an increased threat for disease recurrence

-- Obesity: Obese men have an elevated risk of developing the condition
+- Obesity: Obese men may have an elevated risk for developing more aggressive forms of Prostate Cancer

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.